-On the Active Directory Credentials page, specify our corporate Active Directory forest and enter user credentials.
+On the Active Directory Credentials page, specify your corporate Active Directory forest and enter user credentials.

 Cygna Auditor prepopulates the forest and user fields with the name of your domain and your current user account; update them if necessary.
-Make sure the account you specify has sufficient permissions to create objects in Active Directory.
+Make sure the account you specify belongs the Enterprise Admins group.
+See Account and Permissions Checklist for reference.

 On the Cygna Auditor repository page, select the SQL Server instance name from the list or input it in one of the following formats: hostname\instance (e.g., DemoSQL\SQL16) or hostname,port (e.g., DemoSQL,1833).